Ownership of Carlsberg A/S

 Furthermore, the composition of both the executive committee and the supervisory board of Carlsberg A/S is an important part of the company’s preparedness, i.a. in relation to any need for capital procurement, acquisitions and other important transactions.

-The Carlsberg Foundation’s goal in its engaged ownership is to support the development of Carlsberg A/S in accordance with the charter’s provisions and intentions, and through dialogue with the management of Carlsberg A/S, with a view to being able to vote for the proposals that are put forward for adoption at general meetings of Carlsberg A/S.
+The Carlsberg Foundation’s goal in its committed ownership is to support the development of Carlsberg A/S in accordance with the charter’s provisions and intentions, and through dialogue with the management of Carlsberg A/S, with a view to being able to vote for the proposals that are put forward for adoption at general meetings of Carlsberg A/S.

 THE SUPERVISORY BOARD OF CARLSBERG A/S